Causal clustering: design of cluster experiments under network interference: Setup

-Assumption \ref{ass:clusters} states the clustering is constructed using information from the adjacency matrix only (i.e., it is independent of potential outcomes), clusters are proportional in size\footnote{This restriction is sufficient but not necessary for our analysis, and it is imposed for expositional convenience, as the rates of convergence only depend on $n$ and $K_n$ (population size and number of clusters) instead of also the dimension of the largest and smallest cluster.
+Assumption \ref{ass:clusters} states that the clustering is constructed using information from the adjacency matrix only (i.e., it is independent of potential outcomes), clusters are proportional in size\footnote{This restriction is sufficient but not necessary for our analysis, and it is imposed for expositional convenience.
 It is possible to relax such an assumption by assuming that $\sum_{k = 1}^{K_n} \gamma_k^2/K_n = \mathcal{O}(1)$.}, and individuals in a given cluster are all assigned either treatment or control with equal probability.
-Assumption \ref{ass:clusters} restricts the class of designs to cluster designs, motivated by our focus on overall treatment effects, and empirical practice.\footnote{Saturation designs \citep[e.g.][]{baird2018optimal} would also be interesting to study if researchers are interested in estimands other than the overall treatment effect, such as the effect of treating a certain percentage of individuals in a given cluster.
-We leave saturation designs to future research. }
+Assumption \ref{ass:clusters} restricts the class of designs to cluster designs, motivated by our focus on overall treatment effects and empirical practice.

-Motivated by standard practice both in industrial applications and in field experiments with clusters \citep{baird2018optimal}, we consider estimators obtained by simple difference in means between treated and control clusters.
-Because $P(D_i = 1) = 1/2$, we construct a (biased) estimator of treatment effects as
+Motivated by standard practice both in industry and in field experiments, we consider estimators obtained by simple differences in means between treated and control clusters \citep[which are those used in most of applications on online platforms,][]{karrer2021network}; see Remark \ref{rem:estimator} for comparison with other estimators studied in the literature.
+Because $P(D_i = 1) = 1/2$, we construct a (biased) estimator of treatment effects as\footnote{Here, for expositional convenience, we make explicit the dependence of $\hat{\tau}_n$ with $\mathcal{C}_n$, where the clustering $\mathcal{C}_n$ only characterizes the distribution of treatment assignments $D_i$ but not the structure of the estimator.}